Working with Expressions

 The result of each of these example formulas is:

-• 2 uses the values in the name column to populate the name_cleaned output column.
+output column. - 2 uses the values in the

-• 3 uses the upper function on the name column to make values all uppercase and then uses the result to populate the name_cleaned output column.
+column to make values all uppercase and then uses the result to populate thename_cleaned

-• 4 uses the upper and concat functions on the first and last columns with a literal ' ' (space) between them to make values all uppercase and concatenate the resulting values together and then uses the result to populate the company_name output column.
+(space) between them to make values all uppercase and concatenate the resulting values together and then uses the result to populate thecompany_name

 The topics in this section describe different types of expressions and provide examples of using expressions in context.